yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/09-data-binding/README.md

 })
 ```

 Once we have data stored in the `tag`, it is conveniently available in all parts of the API.

-E.g., now we can get the data from the tag to display in the tooltip.
+For example, now we can get the data from the tag to display in the tooltip.
 In the event handler that handles tooltips, this works like this:

 ```
 // Set the tooltip content